Madelene/100-days-of-code/log.md

 ### Day 94: April 5, 2018 Thursday

 ** Today's Progress**:
-- Went through the SQL course on Codecademy
+- Went through more of the SQL course on Codecademy
+- Had a walk and talk with Jose and Sean (in the parking lot)
+- Had a meeting with Kiki, who spoke about "How we ensure customer success", and explained more about the BrightGauge app and how it works (very helpful!)

 **Thoughts:**
 - Maybe because of the late night at work (with the meeting), or because I'm tired.
 Had a difficult time focusing today!